jinjin123/jenkinsweb/README.md

 Jino
 ====

-Jino is a dashboard, used for managing and monitoring Jenkins.
+Jino is a web application, used for managing and monitoring Jenkins jobs.

 Installation
 ------------